nehalshahid/saas-starter/README.md

 # Multi-tenant SaaS Starter (PERN)

-Boring-but-essential SaaS infrastructure: auth, multi-tenancy, RBAC, Stripe billing with idempotent webhooks, and audit logging.
+Essential SaaS infrastructure: auth, multi-tenancy, RBAC, Stripe billing with idempotent webhooks, and audit logging.
 Backend only here (Express + Postgres);
 pair with a React frontend that calls these routes.